Colville, Washington: History

 In 1859, the U.S. Army established a new Fort Colville at Pinkney City, Washington, about 3 miles NE of the current city of Colville.
 That fort was abandoned in 1882.
 In late 1871, with the resolution of Hudson's Bay Company land claims, Governor Edward Selig Salomon directed John Wynne to accept those lands which extended south to Orin-Rice Road, including some currently part of the City of Colville.
 With the planned closure of Fort Colville, businesses and buildings moved to the present location in the Colville River Valley prior to 1882.
 In January 1883, W. F. Hooker filed the first plat in Stevens County with the name "Belmont" or "Bellmond".
 He was encouraged to change the plat name to Colville so that the county seat could be moved to this location.
 On December 28, 1883, the Stevens County Board of County Commissioners, including county commissioner John U. Hofstetter, held a special session regarding the removal of county records to Belmont from the county seat of Colville, formerly called Pinkney City.
 In that meeting, commissioners allowed moving the county seat and jail to the town with the name of Colville, if proprietors provided a block of land for them without cost.
 County officers were allowed to move into a building owned by John U. Hofstetter for two years.
 On January 1, 1884, the Stevens County courthouse moved to Colville.
 City tradition says that Colville was founded by John U. Hofstetter.
-It was officially incorporated as a city on June 7, 1890.
+With the arrival of the Spokane Falls and Northern Railway in the summer of 1889, eventually connecting Spokane, Washington with Vancouver, British Columbia via the Canadian Pacific Railway, the fledgling community experienced a brief boom period which saw the establishment of the region's first bank and the construction of several substantial brick structures.
+Colville officially incorporated as a city on June 7, 1890.